coltonfischer/peoplesoft-mods/_posts/2018-03-24-validating-time-based-one-time-passwords.md

 On this page, the user can configure a mobile authenticator application by [scanning a QR code](/2fa/generating-qr-codes-in-peoplesoft/).
 Once configured, the mobile device will generate TOTPs for the user.
 The user can input a generated TOTP into the input box to verify that their application is generating proper TOTPs.
 When the user submits the TOTP, the server validates the submitted TOTP with a JavaScript-based algorithm.

 Since JavaScript is doing all of the leg work there is not really much to see PeopleCode-wise, but below is the PeopleCode that handles the TOTP validation.
-The real magic happens in the _PSM_SHA_ and _PSM_TOTP_ Html Objects.
+The real magic happens in the _PSM_SHA_ and _PSM_TOTP_ HTML Objects.

 * * *